diwakar1593/JavaScript-Problem/README.md

 - Question 24: JavaScript program to reverse a string.
 - Question 25: JavaScript Program for Duck Number.
 - Question 26: JavaScript Program to Roate the Array.
+- Question 27: JavaScript Program to Find Upper and Lower Bound of an array.

 - More Questions to be added soon!

 ### Author : Diwakar Kumar